Thorpe Park Theme Park - August 2006

 towards the ground at 30mph!
 Another upside down experience, just

-what you don't want after lunch really!
+what you really don't need straight after lunch!

 |